tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

 Jerk_limits[1] represents a jerk value of 3.3 m/s^3, which is the maximum analyzed lower jerk rate seen on stock SCC CAN.
 Between 5 m/s and 20 m/s jerk is capped using the calculation:

+    decel_jerk_max = 5.83 - (velocity/6)
     decel_jerk_max = 3.64284 - 0.05714 * velocity

-This equation calculates the linear jerk from 6m/s to 19m/s, scaling down from 3.3 to 2.5 m/s^3.
+This equation first determines if the user is in a CANFD vehicle, to which higher jerk lower limits are requested, then it calculates the linear jerk from 6m/s to 19m/s, scaling down from 3.3 to 2.5 m/s^3.
 This means that if current velocity is say, 15 m/s the final jerk max value would be capped at 2.78 m/s^3.
 Anything above 20 m/s is capped to a lower jerk max of 2.5 m/s^3.
 This allows for a smoother jerk range, while complying to ISO standards to a tee.
 The current jerk Lower Limit you will see in openpilot before this tune, is 5.0 m/s^3; Which as you can see from using the above calculation,